What a wonderful, witty, and arousing Netflix series starring Octavia Spenser. Did you catch it?

-Not only that, but to never ever forget why you’re doing what you’re doing, why you started in the first place.
-Furthermore, to be very weary of wolves in sheep’s clothing.
+Not only that but to never ever forget why you’re doing what you’re doing, why you started in the first place.
+Furthermore, to be very wary of wolves in sheep’s clothing.
 It’s a fact that not everyone rooting for you wants you to succeed.

 Care truly and deeply.
 Everyone will not love you and that’s perfectly okay; in fact, you don’t want everyone to.
 You will have to fight, almost every single day.
 Not just against forces out there, but also the ones in your own head.

 Even on days you don’t see the picture clearly anymore and others stray or get lost completely, you must lead.
 You must find the way.
 Why?
 Because you know.
 You know that it won’t be easy.
 If it were easy someone else would have done it already.
 If it were easy, everyone would do it.

 You’re meant to get your teeth sharpened, your claws edged, and your gut bulletproofed.
 Not to become some robot or a killing machine, but to prepare to fight for yourself and that worth fighting for.
 Equally, to hug so tightly the wonderful rewards given to you.

 The series highlighted the divide amongst a culture.
 Colorism, sexism, and the plight of the woman; the black woman, robust, forgiving, with hair like mine.

 I rooted for her every moment I could.
 Recognizing some of her struggles as my own.
 The desire to be loved and accepted, supported and admired for exactly who you are.
 Flighty, introverted, reserved yet adventurous, and all the other little things.